DefinitelyHighmore/clerk/README.md

 ```

 * That's it!
 The system explains itself quite well, and most things have hoverEvent descriptions for what they do.
-* You multiple people can undertake a single ticket
+* Multiple people can undertake a single ticket
 * Tickets you assign to yourself are available in the ``[Assigned Tickets]`` menu.
 * More options are available when you expand a ticket, including teleporting to the ticket's creation location, assining/unassigning a ticket to yourself, resolving a ticket and deleting a ticket.